jdbbackup/jdbbackup-core/README.md

 The rest of the source and destination addresses depends on the **DBDumper**/**DestinationManager**.
 Have a look to their javadoc to have more details.

-That said, unless otherwise specified, all managers support the use of the following patterns in destinations:
+That said, unless otherwise specified, all managers support the use of the following patterns in destinations (except in the DBDumper/DestinationManager identifier):
 - {d=*dateFormat*}: dateFormat must be a valid date time pattern as described in [SimpleDateFormat documentation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/text/SimpleDateFormat.html).
 For example, the pattern {d=yyyy} will be replaced by the year on 4 characters at runtime.
 - {e=*envVar*}: envVar must be an existing environment variable whose value will replace the pattern.